 About Villa Gregoriana

-Commissioned by Pope Gregory XVI, from whom it takes its name, in 1835, Villa Gregoriana was laid-out in the bed of the Aniene River at the foot of Tivoli’s Acropolis.
+Commissioned by Pope Gregory XVI in 1835, from whom it takes its name, Villa Gregoriana was laid-out in the bed of the Aniene River at the foot of Tivoli’s Acropolis.
 Its aim was to protect Tivoli from the force of the floods of the Aniene.
-Ideally bucolic, it became the landmark and favourite landscape of poets and painters in the 19th century.
+Ideally bucolic, it became the landmark and favourite landscape of poets and painters who came to the ancient city of Tibur on their ‘grand tour’ in the 19th century.